-4.9 Therapeutic Provision
+4.10 Therapeutic Provision

-Our on-site clinical teamwork with teachers and support staff to provide a 'Zones of Regulation' curriculum, which is delivered by classroom staff throughout the school day.
-This helps pupils to understand and regulate their own emotions, develop appropriate coping strategies, and achieve personal targets as set out in pupil EHCPs, PEPs and Boxall profiles.
-Pupils have access to on-site sensory areas and safe spaces throughout the school day in order to support their self-regulation of emotions and behaviour.
+Our on-site clinical team work collaboratively with teachers and support staff to provide a 'Zones of Regulation' curriculum, which is delivered by classroom staff throughout the school day.
+This helps our children to understand and regulate their own emotions, develop appropriate coping strategies, and achieve personal targets as set out in pupil EHCPs, PEPs and Boxall profiles.
+Children have access to on-site sensory areas and safe spaces throughout the school day in order to support their self-regulation of emotions and behaviour.
 Pupils are offered group or individual therapeutic sessions, as appropriate to their needs.

-4.10 Physical Education
+4.11 Physical Education